 Research on acidophilus use for some conditions shows:

-The probiotic mixture might lessen how much people taking antibiotics have diarrhea related to Clostridium difficile, called C. difficile, infection.
+The probiotic mixture might lessen how much people taking antibiotics have diarrhea related to Clostridioides difficile, called C. difficile, infection.
 But more research needs to be done.
 This type of infection can cause symptoms ranging from diarrhea to life-threatening swelling and irritation, called inflammation, of the colon.

 Acidophilus products might have major differences in their makeup, called composition, which could cause varying results.